Fermented vegetable sticks are the one thing that I always have bubbling in my kitchen counters. I love them for so many reasons.

 - Cuisine: Probiotic

 - 1 1/2 cups filtered water (more if needed)

 - 2 tsp of salt (non-iodized)

 - 3 cups of mixed firm vegetable (see notes)

-- Pack the vegetables into the jar making sure that they are 1″ below the top.
-The amount of vegetables that can be packed into a jar will depend on the type of vegetables.
+- Pack the vegetables into the jar making sure that they are 1-inch below the top.
+The number of vegetables that can be packed into a jar will depend on the type of vegetables.
 For example, cauliflower takes up a lot more room the carrots.

-- Allow to ferment somewhere cool and dark (around 18C is best).
-After 2-3 days the vegetables will have developed a nice flavour, while still remaining crisp.
+- Place the vegetable sticks in a cool and dark location to ferment.
+(A kitchen cupboard is perfect).
+After 2-3 days the vegetables will have developed a nice flavor, while still remaining crisp.

 - Store in the refrigerator and enjoy within 4 weeks.

-- VEGETABLES: I recommend using carrots, beets, radishes, kohlrabi, green beans, sweet peas and cauliflower.
+- I recommend using a mix of firm vegetables.
+Carrots, beets, radishes, kohlrabi, green beans, sweet peas, and cauliflower all work well.
 However cauliflower tends to become a bit smelly, so it isn’t the best for school lunches.